LiskArchive/lisk-legacy-docs/intro.md

 Users with iOS devices can utilize the instant messenger "iMessage" to send and receive LSK without leaving the iMessage app.

-#### Lisk protocol URL
+#### Lisk URL

-Quickly send LSK or request LSK, by utilizing Lisk protocol URLs.
+Quickly send LSK or request LSK, by utilizing Lisk URLs.
 By clicking on the respective link, it will open Lisk Mobile on the desired page and with predefined values.

 ##### Send LSK